As an Amazon seller, it’s a competitive market out there.

-It populates the sales rank data and price data for the product, into a nice easy to read graph.
+It populates the product’s sales rank data and price data into a nice easy-to-read graph.

-Using the graph, you can see the current price and rank, but also how they have both changed over time.
+Using the graph, you can see the current price and rank and how they have both changed over time.

 Seeing this historical data is vital when deciding on if a product has good potential or not.

-This is because you can be more certain that a product is reliable if it’s rank and price have been consistent over time…
+This is because you can be more confident that a product is reliable if its rank and price have been consistent over time…

 As opposed to dramatic spikes (up and down), which would signify sporadic sales rates and volatile pricing.

-You want a product that sells at a consistent rate and also at a consistent price.
+You want a product that sells at a consistent rate and also at a constant price.